postandcourier/infant-mortality/three-rail-text.md

 Laura remembers the thrill that rushed over her when William moved and punched inside her.

-“I said to myself, ‘So this is what it feels like to have a baby kick.’”
+“I said to myself, ‘So this is what it feels like to have a baby kick.’ ”